Communication – the Words and the Elements Behind them

 Humanist Discussions is a group effort on Zoom in which we explore various aspects of the human condition.
 Each week we nominate and select a topic to discuss the following week.
 Over the intervening week, we exchange websites and articles pertaining to the topic selected.
 There is no requirement to review them, but the discussion is much improved when members of the group have made an effort to inform themselves about the upcoming topic.
 All are welcome to join.

-Classes are held Monday mornings from 10:00 to noon.
+Discussions are held Monday mornings from 10:00 to noon year-round, including the summer months.
 To join, send an email to todlundy@gmail.com with “Humanist Discussions” in the title of your email please.

 Tod